Hi I'm Dr. Joseph Tanti FCCOS(C), DIANM

 It wasn't until I was a few years into practice that I discovered a big problem with the health care system.
 People keep falling through the cracks.
 They keep going from 'specialist' to 'specialist' without answers, and without a correct diagnosis for their problems- If they even received a diagnosis at all!

 A highly skilled, and competent chiropractor for your bodily aches, pains and injuries.
-When chiropractic is at its best, it can't be beat on solving your pains and injuries.
+This is why I spent an inordinate amount of time becoming an orthopaedic specialist!
+Because when chiropractic is at its best, it can't be beat on solving your pains and injuries.
 The reason is that these problems are most often movement related problems, and so you need to treat them with movement solutions, not pills and shots.